threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started.md

 2. [Set up a Solar Wallet (Testnet)](Solar_wallet.md)

 > _Please note that FreeTFT is only used for testnet, does not hold any commercial value and is not meant to be used for a trading cryptocurrency._

-Follow the next section on how to get your own 3bot.
-Follow [End User walkthroughs](end_user.md) to get your __hosted 3Bot__. if you're interested in more advanced technical documentation, check out [Advanced Developemnent](develop.md) docs